+'''

-- \a alert (bell)
+alert (bell)

+\a

-- b backspace
+backspace

+\b

+\d

-- \d delete
+delete

+\f

-- \f form feed
+form feed

+\n

-- \n newline
+newline

-- \r carriage return
+carriage return

+۱r

-- \t horizontal tab
+horizontal tab

+\t

+\mathbf{v}

-- v vertical tab
+vertical tab

+'''

-- \nnn the eight-bit character whose value is the octal value nnn (one to three digits)
+\nnn the eight-bit character whose value is the octal value nnn (one to three digits)

-- $\xspace$ the eight-bit character whose value is the hexadecimal value HH (one or two hex digits)

-When entering the text of a macro, single or double quotes must be used to indicate a macro definition.
+$\xspace \xspace \xsp$

 Unquoted text is assumed to be a function name.
 In the macro body, the backslash escapes described above are expanded.
 Backslash will quote any other character in the macro text, including " and '.

 Bash allows the current readline key bindings to be displayed or modified with the bind builtin command.
-The editing mode may be switched during interactive use by using the -o option to the set builtin command (see SHELL BUILTIN COMMANDS below).
+The editing mode may be switched during interactive use by using the $-\mathbf{0}$ option to the set builtin command (see SHELL BUILTIN COMMANDS below).